Zk2u/cynosure/BENCHMARKS.md

 The LocalCell crate delivers on its performance promises:

 1. **LocalCell**: Zero-cost abstraction with better safety than alternatives
-2. **SmolQueue**: Significant performance advantages for small, frequently-used queues
+2. **Queue**: Significant performance advantages for small, frequently-used queues
 3. **LocalMutex**: Substantial improvements over thread-safe alternatives in single-threaded contexts

 The benchmarks validate that choosing safety and ergonomics doesn't require sacrificing performance when the design is optimized for the target use case.